 - ½ cup M&Ms (about 100 grams) plus more for the tops

 - Preheat the oven to 350F degrees and line 2 cookie sheets with parchment paper or baking mats.

-- In a large bowl beat the butter, brown sugar and white sugar until fluffy (about 2 minutes).
-Mix in the peanut butter, followed by the vanilla extract and egg.
+- In a large bowl beat the butter, brown sugar, granulated sugar and peanut butter until smooth.

 - Mix in the oats.